We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - hormone function

-- purchases the kit online
+- purchasing the kit online

-- registers the kit when it arrives
+- registering the kit when it arrives

 Within days of receiving the samples, Everlywell notifies the person that their test results are available.
 The person logs into the company’s secure platform to view their results and personalized recommendations.

-Everlywell uses laboratories certified by the
+Everlywell uses laboratories that meet the standards of the

 The company also states that it complies with the Health Insurance Portability and Accountability Act (HIPAA) and encrypts people’s personal information.

-The EverlyWell Metabolism Test measures cortisol, free testosterone, and TSH levels.
+The Everlywell Metabolism Test measures cortisol, free testosterone, and TSH levels.